He3amtesla/Python-Project-Challenge/day38/README.md

 With this command, all the dependencies of Streamlit and Streamlit itself will be installed.
 Streamlit, like Jupyter Notebook and Lute, creates a local host from your system to display a graphical interface.
 When we make changes to our code, it can instantly reflect and display them (of course, we need to keep it running).

+Streamlit is pure python.
+Using streamlit, we can create a web application.

 ```python
 import streamlit as st